-an isotropic hydrophone for sonar applications.
-An isotropic hydrophone
+object™ creates an isotropic hydrophone for sonar applications.
+An isotropic

-has the same response in all signal directions.
-The response is the
+hydrophone has the same response in all signal directions.
+The response is the output

-for a hydrophone is also call its sensitivity.
-You can specify the
+called its sensitivity.
+You can specify the response using the

 To compute the response of a hydrophone for specified directions:

 with arguments, as if it were a function.
 For example,